Didn't receive expected email from Adobe

 Sometimes, a High security setting for your email blocks email messages from Adobe.
 Adjust your setting to Medium or Medium-High.

-In the Account information section, confirm that your email address is correct.
+In the Account information and access section, confirm that your email address is correct.
 If not, edit it.
-If your new email address is not accepted, or if Adobe tried to verify a wrong mail ID instead of the actual id, see Cannot access mail.